AVIALINGUISTICS

 TASKS

-- Observation of aviation discourse and all its segments, e.g. syntax, phonology, lexis;
+- Observation of Aviation English discourse and all its segments, e.g. syntax, phonology, lexis;

 - In-depth analysis and description of aeronautical discourse;

-- Analysis and description of language and communication errors committed by aviation discourse users (incl. native speakers of English);
+- Analysis and description of Aviation English communication errors committed by its users (incl. native speakers of English);

 - Investigating into successful and non-successful communication strategies in the given context;